 I have been applying for opportunities and so far have not been successful

 Did you choose one of these statements?
-Your ready to compete.
+You're ready to compete.

 By your third or final year, you should be ready to start applying for graduate jobs or postgraduate study.
 Depending on the field you want to go into, the deadlines may be earlier or later in the year.
 Start thinking about your timeline at the beginning of your third year to make sure you don't miss out.

 - CV checks - Get your CV reviewed by one of our fully-trained Application Advisers.
 You can also have your CV reviewed online via screencast.